flarum/docs/extend/internationalization.md

 ### Handling Pluralization

-On occassion you may need to provide alternate versions of a translation to accommodate pluralization of a word or phrase.
+On occasion, you may need to provide alternate versions of a translation to accommodate pluralization of a word or phrase.
 This is done by using the `app.translator.transChoice()` method to pass the translation key &mdash; along with a variable that sets the conditions for pluralization &mdash; to the translator.

 ```javascript
 const remaining = this.minPrimary - primaryCount;
 return app.translator.transChoice('choose_primary_placeholder', remaining, {count: remaining});
 ```

 This example is from the [Choose Tags modal](https://github.com/flarum/tags/blob/master/js/forum/src/components/TagDiscussionModal.js) of the Tags extension, where it tells the user how many more primary tags can be selected.
 Note that the `remaining` variable is passed to the translator **twice**.
-First it appears as itself, to condition the pluralization of the word "tags".
+First, it appears as itself, to condition the pluralization of the word "tags".
 Then it appears again as the value of the `count` parameter, which the translator can use to insert that value in the translation.

 When the `app.translator.transChoice()` method is called, the translator scans the translation for a variant that matches the sort of pluralization required by the value of the variable.
 These variants need to be listed serially &mdash; singular form first, then plural forms in order of increasing magnitude &mdash; and separated using the vertical line (`|`) character.
 Here's the English translation for the above code: